reini1305/gb_snake/README.md

 # Compilation
 The ROM can be compiled with [GBDK 2020](https://github.com/gbdk-2020/gbdk-2020).
 The repository contains a Makefile for Linux and Windows with WSL that will work if you clone it in the gbdk folder.
 For convenience, a compiled ROM is provided in the [releases](https://github.com/reini1305/gb_snake/releases).

+# Sound Driver License
+For sound this project uses [rv6502's GB sound system V1.1](http://www.vgmpf.com/Wiki/index.php/Game_Boy_Tracker), which is under a different license found in the sound directory.